 What equipment do you have?

-- Desktop or laptop computer with a mouse and keyboard
+- Desktop or laptop with mouse and keyboard

 What are your goals?